njam/citygml-to-3dtiles/README.md

 ```

 Release a new version:
+1. Check out the latest version
+  - `git checkout master && git pull --ff-only`
-1. Bump version in `package.json`
+2. Bump version in `package.json`, commit.
-2. Push a new tag to master
+3. Push a new tag to master
+  - `git tag "vX.Y.Z"`
+  - `git push && git push --tags`
-3. The Travis build will deploy to NPM
+4. The Github-Actions CI will deploy to NPM